HackBulgaria/Core-Java-1/7-Files1/problems.md

 ### Find all broken links in a given folder
 A broken link is a link that points to something that is simply not there.
-Make a **utility** method that is given a foler (as a Path),  and searches recursively for bad links.
+Make a **utility** method that is given a folder (as a Path),  and searches recursively for bad links.
 If it finds a bad link, it should simply print it out.

 How to detect a bad link?
 Use `Files.isSymbolicLink(path)` in order to check if a file is a link, and `Files.readSymbolicLink(path)` in order to follow it and receive its target's path.